A deep, resonant chime echoed through the air, slowly spreading outwards in all directions.

 "Trial?
 Restarting the realm?"
 An Yeh looked at me strangely.
 "I've always been here."

 "Huh?"
 I stared at her in confusion.
 "But...
-I mean, you were sealed and sleeping for a reason, right?
-Those settings... did I set them?!"
+I, um..."
+Weren't you sealed and asleep for a reason?
+Those settings... did I set them?!

 "Don't worry.
 If you really encounter difficulties, I'll still lend a hand," she said with a meaningful smile, placing her finger on her lips—